vickdayaram/deep-dev-blog/content/blog/reverse-every-k-element-sub-list/index.md

 ![](secondIterationComplete.png)

 Nice, our process should handle all the intermediate subLists.
-Next, lets take a look at how things will be handled at the end of the list.

 #### Handling the end of the list ####